MikeAmputer/ClickHouse.Facades/src/ClickHouse.Facades.Testing/README.md

 - **Request Tracking:** Monitor requests made to the ClickHouse database, utilizing `IClickHouseConnectionTracker` interface.

 > [!NOTE]
 > This package does not reference any testing frameworks, but it was designed with a focus on MSTest v2.
-Therefore, correct behavior is currently guaranteed only for this framework.
+Therefore, correct behavior of the `ClickHouseFacadesTestsCore` is currently guaranteed only for this framework.
+Any custom facades mocking and the `AddClickHouseTestContext` service collection extension will behave as expected across different frameworks.

 ## Getting Started
 ### Installation